chapel-lang/chapel/doc/users-guide/datapar/promotion.rst

 Promotion vs. Whole-Array Operations
 ------------------------------------

-Chapel's promoted operators result in different behavior than you'd get from a typical array languages.
+Chapel's promoted operators result in different behavior than you might expect from a typical array language.
 To understand the difference, let's look at an example:

 .. literalinclude:: examples/users-guide/datapar/promotion.chpl
   :language: chapel